-** The Duolingo English Test, The Test of English as a Foreign Language (TOEFL), the International English Language Testing System (IELTS), or the Pearson Test of English (PTE) is required of applicants whose native language is not English.
+²Successful completion of one English proficiency test from the below is required of applicants whose native language is not English.
 The only exception is for applicants who have earned a degree at an institution where the language of instruction is English.

 Test | Type | Cost | Minimum Passing Score |